 Originally, Manhattan was used as the metric storage database but Twitter faced scalability issues along with not having support for additional minute metric tags.

 Metrics DB provides multi-zone support, partitioning of metrics & compression efficiency over other data stores used at Twitter.
-Using the Gorilla’s compression algorithm Twitter reduced its space usage by 95%.
+Using Gorilla’s compression algorithm, Twitter reduced its space usage by 95%.

 8. Social Graph Storage with FlockDB

-FlockDB is a distributed graph datastore built for fast graph traversals, storing adjacency lists, supporting a high rate of add remove update operations, paginating through millions of entries, horizontally scaling, running graph walking queries.
+FlockDB is a distributed graph datastore built for fast graph traversals, storing adjacency lists, supporting a high rate of add, remove, and update operations, paginating through millions of entries, horizontally scaling, and running graph walking queries.

-I am Shivang, the author of this writeup.
+I am Shivang.
 You can read more about me here.

 Shivang